 Food is cultural, it makes family and friends get together and share.
-When I changed my diet I suddenly felt that I didn't fit in.
+When I change my diet I suddenly feel that I didn’t fit in.
 Not only in food but also we were not liked-minded any more.
-It's nothing wrong, people just take different paths and in dialogues there is nothing in common anymore.
-But as happened in other areas, I started to connect with people sharing similar thoughts and the conversations are interesting for me.
-I enjoy my time with these people and it is important for me.
+It’s nothing wrong, people just take different paths and in dialogues there is nothing in common anymore.
+But as happened in other areas, I started to connect with people sharing similar thoughts and conversations are interesting for me I enjoy my time with this people and this is what it is important for me.
 I choose and took responsibility of choosing.

-However, I don't live in my own planet well, just in my head where unicorns and teddy bears exist.
+However, I don’t live in my own planet well, just in my head.
 As I said before, my kid and myself are constantly expose to different situations and different ways of thinking -including in between us- and learning to say NO is important.

 When people share their intention to feed our bodies or minds with food or behaviors.
 I try to keep myself conscious of my emotions and aware of what it is important for me.
 Saying No not always includes a negotiation.
 Therefore, sometimes I use a strong NO, thank you and some others I negotiate depending on my needs but not the ones created in the roots of feeling myself guilty.